Frequently Asked Questions

 Is there anyone there overnight to watch my pet?

 Yes!
 We have assistants on duty every night to carefully monitor all of our recovering, emergency, and pet hotel (boarding) clients.
 For pets who require intensive care, we offer treatment in our advanced ICU rooms.
-In the event of an overnight emergency, a veterinarian is on-call for any pet staying at our hospital.

 The doctor seems to be recommending a lot of tests that I’m not sure are necessary.
 Does my pet really need all that?